Series Title (Agency Series #): Description, Retention (Legal Citation)

 Retention: Retain 3 years.
 (MOAR 166-150-0110(21))

-Safety Program Records (ADSGEN-023): Records document the department's program to promote a safe work environment for its employees.
+Safety Program Records (ADSGEN-023(a) and ADSGEN-023(b)): Records document the department's program to promote a safe work environment for its employees.
 Records may include safety policies, plans and procedures, workplace safety committee records, reports on inspections conducted by the safety officer, evacuation rosters and reports, and related documentation and correspondence.

 Seminar and Conference Records, External (ADSGEN-025): Records documenting activities of seminars, conferences, workshops, conventions, and similar gatherings not sponsored by the division but attended by division officials or personnel.
 May include staff reports, instructional materials, recommendations, related correspondence and memoranda, and similar records.